Money Matters

 Or they may own a share of a rental property that’s an inheritance, for example.

-At the other end of the scale are those with extensive property portfolios who refer to themselves as professional landlords, and meet the definition used by HMRC (e.g. rental profits are £6,515 a year or more, they pay Class 2 National Insurance contributions, they rent out than one property, etc.)
+At the other end of the scale are those with extensive property portfolios who refer to themselves as professional landlords, and meet the definition used by HMRC as being ‘gainfully employed’ (e.g. they rent out more than one property and are looking for others, and incur a National Insurance liability.)

 Some practices may have incorporated clients that declare property revenue but MTD for Income Tax only affects those who receive direct personal income from their property rental (or a share thereof).

-Rental income from those who manage their properties through an incorporated company isn’t affected by MTD for Income Tax (although might be affected by MTD for Corporation Tax, which will be introduced no earlier than April 2026).
+Rental income from those who manage their properties through an incorporated company isn’t affected by MTD for Income Tax.

 There are perhaps three issues for accountants when it comes to landlord clients and MTD for Income Tax that should be considered now: